 Fortunately, the Internet offers tremendous opportunities for making money online, and many of them aren’t technical or complicated at all.
 That’s right – you don’t have to be a computer scientist or an IT guru to make money on the Internet (but more power to you if you are)!

-You can use a skill as fundamental as writing—a skill you began learning in kindergarten—to help you earn some extra cash.
+You can use a skill as basic as writing—a skill you began learning in kindergarten—to help you earn some extra cash on the side.

 By no means am I implying that becoming a good writer is easy, but it’s definitely something that can be learned and improved upon.
 And once you’re ready, you can use that skill to set up another income stream!